...now browsing by month

 Are you still reading?
 Because don’t worry, there’s more.

-So, while I was attempting to rid my eye of the bug by doing my blinky-wide-eyed-blinky thing, my mouth may have fallen open (ugh, I KNOW there’s a “That’s What She Said” joke in this).
+So, while I was attempting to rid my eye of the bug by doing my blinky-wide-eyed-blinky thing, my mouth may have fallen open.
 Ask any mascara-applying girl (or guy?
 I don’t discriminate) – the mouth-falling-open thing is a natural reflex when doing the blinky-wide-eyed-blinky thing.
 THE POINT IS: when dealing with the gnat in my eye, my mouth opened up, creating a gaping void perfect for another gnat to fill.
 It flew straight to the back of my throat – yes, to my UVULA (totally just Googled “uvula” to make sure it isn’t sexual).
 I hacked like a dog until the dead bug exited on a rip-roaring wave of spit.

 And then, as the grand finale, a gnat flew straight up my nostril.
 I farmer-blew as hard as I could, but I could still feel it.
 I could FEEL THE BUG IN MY NOSE.
 So I did what any “rational human in a moment of panic” would do, and used my thumb and my forefinger to squeeze my nostrils together.
 What I wasn’t counting on was that this would squish the bug.
 I quickly realized that I now had a DEAD BUG.
 I had a DEAD BUG IN MY NOSE.
 I quickly blew into my tank top, leaving my shirt snot-covered and my heart, mind, and soul utterly traumatized.